5 Tips For Landlords Using A Tenancy Agreement

 1) Use a written Tenancy Agreement Contract

 Tenancy Agreements don’t actually have to be in a written contract, they can be formed under a verbal agreement.
-However, it’s strongly advised never to opt for the latter option because it’s quite common for people to genuinely have different recollections about matters discussed and agreed.
+However, it’s strongly advised to avoid the latter because it’s quite common for people to genuinely have different recollections about matters discussed and agreed.
 However, if things are set out clearly in the form of a legal agreement which both parties sign, then there can be no argument.
 Having the terms and conditions written down is imperative so all parties are clear on what was agreed and nothing gets forgotten.

 2) Make Sure Tenancy Agreement is Up to Date